ppy/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

    - In the Quarterfinals and Semifinals, each player needs to win 7 points in order to to win a match.
 (Best-of-13)
    - In both of the Finals weeks (excluding the Grand Final), each player needs to win 8 points in order to to win a match.
 (Best-of-15)
    - In the Grand Final, each player needs to win 9 points in order to to win a match (Best-of-17) with the winner of the the Upper Bracket starting the match with a 2-point advantage as described above.
-   - Players who Win By Default.
+   - Players who win By default.
-   - If there are players who is disqualified from the tournament.
+   - If there are players who are disqualified from the tournament.

 ### Match regulations